Published on May 23rd, 2015 | by Pro Wrestling Stories0

 You could buy [GHB] in the health food store.
 It was legal, so that was the reason everyone was doing it.
 But it…fucked…you…up…”

 Events started out more or less innocently when Curt Hennig and Scott Hall got hold of shaving cream canisters and proceeded to run around ‘tagging’ multiple individuals with the contents.
 Goofy stuff.

 Shane Ryan of Grantland.com described a scene in his piece: ‘The Wrestler In Real Life: Ric Flair’s Long, Steady Decline‘

 “Wrestlers on the flight passed out syringes to the flight attendants with instructions to dispose of them…”

-Curt Hennig and Brock Lesnar were close friends who travelled on the road together, both hailing from Minnesota.
-But during the long flight they got restless, leading to what started out as a friendly amateur wrestling-style ‘take-down’ tussle after Curt insisted he was a better grappler than the younger Brock.
+Curt Hennig and Brock Lesnar were close friends who traveled on the road together, both hailing from Minnesota.
+But during the long flight, they got restless, leading to what started out as a friendly amateur wrestling-style ‘take-down’ tussle after Curt insisted he was a better grappler than the younger Brock.

 “Curt Hennig was always real competitive, you know?
 Him and Brock…we all hung out because we all lived in Minnesota…”

 But they’re very competitive so they’re just scraping along, like messing around – then something happened where it got serious.
 It didn’t come to blows – but you know the opening that they have on planes – those openings are the emergency exit rows.
 Now Brock’s a wrestling shooter – and Curt’s a shooter kind’a too – so they took it seriously.
 They didn’t wanna give in to each other.
 They went at it so hard [Lesnar shot in and drove Hennig so hard into the side] that they almost popped open the emergency exit – twenty-five, thirty thousand feet in the air…people [among them: Dave Finley, Triple H, and Paul Heyman] had to separate them.”